 Xpu-Ha beach sits just south of Puerto Aventuras off Carretera 307 and can be easily accessed at any time of the year.

-The entire peninsula is home to over 6,000 cenotes (pronounced sey-noh-tays), natural sinkholes filled with crystal-clear water that is perfect for swimming and snorkeling.
+The Yucatan Peninsula is home to over 6,000 cenotes (pronounced sey-noh-tays), natural sinkholes filled with crystal-clear water that is perfect for swimming and snorkeling.

 Some are completely underground, and others are partially underground or completely open.
 While some cenotes have become famous, some of them still remain undiscovered.